nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 And if that wasn't enough, here's another one: intents will be automatically registered if you're using an interface/event that requires them!
 Yay automation!

+## Branches

+- `master` - follows the stable releases of DSharpPlus.
+- `develop` - follows the pre-releases ("nightlies") of DSharpPlus.

 ## To-Do

 - [ ] More documentation 😇